vishaltak/gitlab-development-kit/doc/howto/geo.md

 # GitLab Geo

-This document will instruct you to set up GitLab Geo using GDK.
+This document instructs you to set up GitLab Geo using GDK.

 Geo allows you to replicate a whole GitLab instance.
 Customers use this for Disaster Recovery, as well as to offload read-only requests to secondary